 Prior to commencing pupillage Danielle worked at law reform charity JUSTICE as their criminal justice policy intern where her research contributed to JUSTICE’s intervention in the Supreme Court case of R (on the application of Hallam) and R (on the application of Nealon) v Secretary of State for Justice UKSC 2 in relation to the statutory provisions governing eligibility for compensation for miscarriages of justice.

-Whilst studying law at university, Danielle also managed the Innocence Project; working on a range of criminal appeals and applications to the CCRC.
-In recognition of her commitment to the project, she was nominated for the Chancellor’s Medal upon graduation and continues to sit on the CCRC’s Stakeholder Forum, as well as speaking at the ‘Innovation of Justice conferences’, organised by Liam Allen.
+Whilst studying law at university, Danielle also managed the Innocence Project; working on a range of criminal appeals and applications to the Criminal Cases Review Commission (‘CCRC’).
+In recognition of her commitment to the project, she was nominated for the Chancellor’s Medal upon graduation and continues to sit on the CCRC’s Stakeholder Forum as an established practitioner.

 Bursary Award for Excellence in Advocacy (Criminal Bar Association)

-Lord Denning Scholarship (Honourable Society of Lincoln's Inn)
+Lord Denning Scholarship (The Honourable Society of Lincoln’s Inn)

 JUSTICE Internship Award (Kalisher Trust)

-Danielle has previously been approach by members of the press and asked to provide an insight into her work as a pupil barrister and the issue of social mobility and diversity within the profession.
-She has appeared on Radio 4’s Law in Action, the BBC’s Sunday Politics Show and featured in pieces written for the Financial Times and the Times.
+Danielle is regularly approached by members of the press and asked to comment on issues concerning the criminal justice system.
+She has appeared on Radio 4’s Law in Action, the BBC Sunday Politics Show and featured in pieces written for the Financial Times and the Times.